emanjon/draft-mattsson-tls-compact-ecc/draft-mattsson-tls-compact-ecc.md

 ## Implementation Considerations for Compact Representation

-For combability with APIs a compressed y-coordinate might be required.
-For validation or for combability with APIs that do not support the full {{SECG}} format an uncompressed y-coordinate might be required:
+For compatibility with APIs a compressed y-coordinate might be required.
+For validation or for compatibility with APIs that do not support the full {{SECG}} format an uncompressed y-coordinate might be required:

 * If a compressed y-coordinate is required, then the value ~yp set to zero can be used.
 The compact representation described above can in such a case be transformed into the SECG point compressed format by prepending X with the single byte 0x02 (i.e., M = 0x02 \|\| X).
 * If an uncompressed y-coordinate is required, then a y-coordinate has to be calculated following Section 2.3.4 of {{SECG}} or Appendix C of {{RFC6090}}.
 Any of the square roots (see {{SECG}} or {{RFC6090}}) can be used.
 The uncompressed SECG format is M = 0x04 \|\| X \|\| Y.